Seventeenth in a Series

 “Southern Illinois’ own heritage was blended into the drama of the showboat, giving way to the age of the theatrical halls, and finally reaching the zenith of development in the last twenty years of the century,” Stallings wrote for Journal of the Illinois State Historical Society.

-Showboats and fledgling theaters coexisted along the Ohio and Mississippi rivers, with the Cairo area long a hub of floating entertainment.
+Showboats and fledgling theaters coexisted along the Ohio and Mississippi rivers, with the Cairo area long a center of floating entertainment.
 And that wouldn’t change for generations yet, well into the 20th century, as long as extreme southern Illinois and southeast Missouri remained swampy delta frontier.
 “The showboats had come into being to serve a region where civilization had been slow to penetrate, especially where… the social niceties of living were retarded by the environment,” wrote historian Philip Graham.

 Famed performer Dan Rice remodeled a steamboat in the area, owned by Cairo pilot A.J.
 Bird, for their partnership’s launch of a show craft in 1880.
 Rice disavowed circus as passé and wasn’t much enthused about staging dramatic productions on the new showboat, in his speaking with a Kentucky newsman.